-Needed pre-cooked shredded chicken for a recipe?
+Need shredded chicken for a recipe?
 Here’s an easy way to get tender, flavorful shredded chicken.
-A great technique that doesn’t require a lot of prep time and that you can vary to accommodate various flavors.
+A great technique that doesn’t require a lot of prep time and lets you change the flavour.

 Basically, we’re poaching chicken in the slow cooker.
 We’re letting the slow cooker do all the work.
 All we have to do is add fresh or thawed chicken to the slow cooker along with some liquid.
 The liquid can be water, broth or some other ingredient like salsa, tomato sauce or water with herbs and spices.

-When I need pre-cooked chicken for Mexican inspired dishes like tacos, taquitos, fajitas, quesadillas, enchiladas or burritos I like to cook the chicken with salsa.
-For a more general pre-cooked chicken that I can use in various ways, soup stock or water with a few herbs and spices does the trick too.
+When I need cooked chicken for Mexican inspired dishes like tacos, taquitos, fajitas, quesadillas, enchiladas or burritos I like to cook the chicken with salsa.
+For a more general cooked chicken that I can use in various ways, I use soup stock or water with a few herbs and spices.

 This technique works with chicken breasts or chicken thighs.
 While many people automatically turn to chicken breasts, don’t underestimate those chicken thighs!
 They’re typically cheaper than chicken breasts and because they have a little more fat they’re often more flavorful and tender.
 In the photo below, I used chicken thighs and soup stock.

 - 2 lbs boneless skinless chicken breasts or thighs (4 breasts or 5-6 thighs)

 - 2 cups liquid soup stock, water or salsa (eg Freezer Salsa)

 - Place chicken in crockpot.

 - Add liquid and any additional seasoning if you choose.

 - Cover and let cook 4-5 hours on low or 2-3 hours on high.
 Check internal temperature of the chicken to ensure it reaches 165°F or 74°C.